 How the subsidised study works

-The Academy subsidises eligible individuals by paying the Pathfinder Assessment fee, the student’s annual CIPS membership fee and costs towards the pathway determined by the Pathfinder Assessment.
+Each year the Academy subsidises a limited number of eligible individuals working in the New Zealand Public Sector by paying the Pathfinder Assessment fee, the student’s annual CIPS membership fee and costs towards the pathway determined by the Pathfinder Assessment.
 Subsidies are paid as soon as you agree to join the programme, so it’s important that you decide carefully before committing yourself.
 For each route this comprises:

 - We subsidise a maximum of two subjects per trimester and up to five subjects in any 12 month period.
 Although you can choose to self-fund additional subjects over and above this number.